pytries/DAWG/README.rst

 But ``chr(255)`` was proven to be problematic: it changes the order of the keys.
 Keys are naturally returned in lexicographical order by DAWG.
 But if ``chr(255)`` appears at the end of each text part of a key then the visible order would change.
-Imaging ``'foo'`` key with some payload and ``'foobar'`` key with some payload. ``'foo'`` key would be greater than ``'foobar'`` key: values compared would be ``'foo<sep>'`` and ``'foobar<sep>'`` and ``ord(<sep>)==255`` is greater than ``ord(<any other character>)``.
+Imagine ``'foo'`` key with some payload and ``'foobar'`` key with some payload. ``'foo'`` key would be greater than ``'foobar'`` key: values compared would be ``'foo<sep>'`` and ``'foobar<sep>'`` and ``ord(<sep>)==255`` is greater than ``ord(<any other character>)``.